 \section{Abstract}

-The aim of this paper is to investigate $m$--isometric composition operators on a directed graph with one circuit.
-We establish a characterization of $m$--isometries within this class.
-We also prove that complete hyperexpansivity coincides with $2$--isometricity in the aforementioned class of operators.
-We discuss an $m$--isometric completion problem for unilateral weighted shifts and for composition operators on a directed graph with one circuit.
-The paper is concluded with an affirmative solution to the Cauchy dual subnormality problem for the class of composition operators on a directed graph with one circuit containing one element.
+The aim of this paper is to investigate $m$--isometric composition operators on directed graphs with one circuit.
+We establish a characterization of $m$--isometries and prove that complete hyperexpansiveness coincides with $2$--isometricity within this class.
+We discuss the $m$--isometric completion problem for unilateral weighted shifts and for composition operators on directed graphs with one circuit.
+The paper is concluded with an affirmative solution of the Cauchy dual subnormality problem in the subclass with circuit containing one element.